Bendahon/AgeKeyToSeedPhrase/README.md

 # Convert AGE encryption keys to passphrases
+A wrapper to sit on top of [AGE](https://github.com/FiloSottile/age) - A random tool I use infrequently.

 ---
 # Key point
-This doesn't remove or change anything to with `age-keygen` - I still let people way smarted than me
+This doesn't remove or change anything to with `age-keygen` - I still let people way smarter than me do encryption

 ---
 # Working with it